frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_build_custom_robot.rst

 Controlling the Gazebo Model
 =============================
 In the previous Exercise a simulation model for gazebo of a custom robot has been built.
-This section will continuou from that point, by going through the process of adding a controller interface which makes the model movable through ROS.
+This section will continue from that point, by going through the process of adding a controller interface which makes the model movable through ROS.
 The completed URDF model file (mobile_manipulator_robot.urdf.xacro) can be downloaded `here <https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/EVZzUx8PRMJKsVX8LpI3dIABQm-ga3slvF9rNK4IDNBfyg?e=aY81dO>`_.
 All gazebo plugins will be defined in the **mobile_manipulator_robot.urdf.gazebo** file.
-Therefore we must refence it in our xacro file by adding the following code as shown in the image below:
+Therefore, we must refence it in our xacro file by adding the following code as shown in the image below:

 .. literalinclude:: ../../_static/scripts/build_custom_robot/add_gazebo_file.urdf.xacro
        :language: XML